signalfx/signalfx-nodejs/README.md

 ### Create client

-There are two ways to create a client object:
+There are two ways to create an ingest client object:

 + The default constructor `SignalFx`.
 This constructor uses Protobuf to send data to SignalFx.
 If it cannot send Protobuf, it falls back to sending JSON.
 + The JSON constructor `SignalFxJson`.
 This constructor uses JSON format to send data to SignalFx.